aesthetic-suite/framework/docs/sss/spec.md

 [CSS declaration](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax#CSS_declarations), and
 abides the following:

-- Property names are camel cased versions of their dashed CSS equivalent property.
+- Property names are camel cased versions of their CSS equivalent property.
 - Vendor properties are _not_ supported.
 Use an auto-prefixer if you need vendor prefixes.
 - Unit values that default to `px` can be written as literal numbers.
 - Values that require quotes in the CSS output must manually handle the quotes within the string.